GE

 Fees reverse direction depending on what you hold, so the verdict depends on which description sounds like you.

 Fund-only ISA under £100,000, rarely trading.
 AJ Bell wins.
 At £50,000 the gap is £75 a year in platform fees; dealing charges barely register for someone rebalancing once or twice a year.
-Total cost difference over a decade: several hundred pounds, compounded.
+Over a decade: several hundred pounds compounded.

 Global ETF portfolio of any size.
 AJ Bell wins decisively.
 The £3.50-per-month cap on shares means £42 a year covers a £20,000 ETF portfolio and a £500,000 ETF portfolio.
 Bestinvest's 0.20% US-share rate looks competitive until you plot it against a flat £42.

 Ready-made portfolio investor.
 Close enough to ignore.
-Bestinvest wins the platform-fee column, AJ Bell's OCFs can match or beat depending on the specific strategy.
+Bestinvest wins the platform-fee column by five basis points.
+AJ Bell's OCFs can match or beat depending on the specific strategy.
 Choose on the portfolio you want, not the platform wrapper.

-Active fund switcher making five or more fund trades a month.
+Active fund switcher making six or more fund trades a month.
 Bestinvest wins.
-Free fund dealing erases what used to be a £90+ annual bill at AJ Bell.
-The 0.15% platform gap becomes secondary above five trades a month.
+Free fund dealing erases what used to be a £72+ annual bill at AJ Bell.
+The platform-fee gap becomes secondary.

 Under-40 saving for a first home.
 AJ Bell wins by default.
 Bestinvest has no Lifetime ISA; the £1,000 government bonus cannot be replicated with any fee saving.

 Neither platform is universally cheaper.
 The published 0.40% vs 0.25% is the worst possible shorthand for an actual decision.
-For the broader landscape see our best ISA platforms UK 2026 comparison which puts both against the flat-fee alternatives.
+For the broader landscape see our ISA hub and the investing fundamentals guide.

 Conclusion